 Bay County property owners can pay Delinquent Property Tax bills online with a credit card.
 Click the hyperlink below to begin!
 (Note that this link directs you to VitalChek in a new browser window.)

-Beginning in January 2012, Bay County will implement a new animal licensing fee.
-See related link below for new pricing.
+Beginning in January 2015, Bay County will implement a new animal licensing fee.
+Please click here for the new pricing.

 For pages dealing with county millages rates, equalized value reports, taxable value reports, and top tax payers, see the Bay County Equalization Department's reports collection.